 - All commands can be run with the "help" option to view detailed help about that command.
 For example: iface help - The CLI shell offers auto-complete for command names using the TAB key.
 For example, typing the letter "i" plus TAB will display all commands that start with the letter "i." - The CLI shell implements command history.
-Use the up/down arrows to view/run/ modify previously entered commands, sequentially.
-Some commands' output may exceed the height of the screen.
-Use the terminal software to scroll back and - All commands and their arguments are case sensitive.
+Use the up/down arrows to view/run/ modify previously entered commands, sequentially. - Some commands' output may exceed the height of the screen.
+Use the terminal software to scroll back and view all output. - All commands and their arguments are case sensitive. - Abbreviations are not accepted in the CLI; it is necessary to type the entire word.
+The TAB button can be used to complete partially typed commands. - Some command output may exceed the length of the screen.
+Once the screen is full, the CLI will prompt - more-.
+Use the spacebar to display the next screen.